10 Red Flags To Watch For To Avoid Getting Scammed

 3. Credit Repair Scams

 Credit repair scams prey on people who are struggling with poor credit scores or credit card debt.
-A scammer who offers to help repair your credit may either charge you for services you could perform yourself for free, or they could charge you for services that are actually illegal, like giving you a “new” (phony) Social Security number or filing false claims of identity theft.
+A scammer who offers to help repair your credit may charge you for services you could perform yourself for free, or for illegal services like a “new” (phony) Social Security number or filing (false) claims of identity theft.

 scams